grafana/grafana/docs/sources/alerting/_index.md

 Grafana 8 alerting have four main components:

-- Alerting rule - One or more query and/or expression, a condition, the frequency of evaluation, and the (optional) duration that a condition must be met before creating an alert.
+- Alerting rule - An evaluation criteria that determine whether an alert will fire.
+It consists of one or more queries and/or expressions, a condition, the frequency of evaluation, and optionally, the duration over which the condition is met.
 - Contact point - A channel for sending notifications when the conditions of an alerting rule are met.
 - Notification policy - A set of matching and grouping criteria used to determine where, and how frequently, to send notifications.
 - Silences - Date and matching criteria used to silence notifications.